Recent Fire Damage Posts

 1/26/2023 (Permalink)

-"a small electric heater in a living room” Call SERVPRO of Eastern Rockland County if you experience any smoke, soot or fire damage.
+Call SERVPRO of Eastern Rockland County if you experience any smoke, soot or fire damage.

 It might seem like winter has already been here forever, but it didn’t officially start until Dec.
 21. While you may have flipped the heating on in your home long ago, without the proper preparations, you could have a fire hazard.